 Document Declaration of Candidacy The Declaration of Candidacy is the official nomination document, wherein the candidate indicates how his/her/their name and ballot designation is to appear on the ballot.
 Additionally, the candidate declares that he/she/they meet the statutory and/or constitutional qualifications for the office sought, and that if nominated, the candidate will accept the nomination and not withdraw.
 Once filed, the Declaration of Candidacy is a public document.
 The Oath of Office on the Declaration of Candidacy form must be taken and signed by the candidate before a person authorized to administer oaths.
 The election officials and notaries public are so authorized.
 The candidate is required to execute the Declaration of Candidacy in the office of the elections official, unless a written statement is signed and dated by the candidate designating a person to receive the Declaration of Candidacy form from the elections official and deliver it to the candidate.
 The written statement from the candidate shall include language indicating that the candidate is aware that the Declaration of Candidacy must be properly executed and delivered to the elections official in the county of the candidate's residence by the 88th day prior to the general election.
-Elections Code § 8020, 8028, 8101 Who files All Candidates running for school or special district.
-Deadline August 9 at 5 pm Extended to 5 pm, August 14 if the incumbent does not file Document Ballot Designation Worksheet This worksheet must be completed and filed at the time of filing for office.
-Elections Code §13107.2 Who files All Candidates running for school or special district.
-Deadline August 9 at 5 pm Extended to 5 pm, August 14 if the incumbent does not file
+Elections Code § 8020, 8028, 8101 Who files All Candidates Deadline August 8 at 5 pm Extended to 5 pm, August 13 if the incumbent does not file

+Document Ballot Designation Worksheet This worksheet must be completed and filed at the time of filing for office.

+Elections Code §13107.2

+Who files All Candidates

+Deadline August 8 at 5 pm

+• Extended to 5 pm, August 13 if the incumbent does not file

 Document Candidate's Statement of Qualifications This statement by the candidate or nominee describing his or her education and qualifications is printed in the County Voter Information Guide.
 The statement must be paid for at the time of filing unless the district has agreed to pay for the statement.
 The statement may be withdrawn by 5 pm on the day following the filing deadline.
-Elections Code §13307(3); Government Code §85601(c) Who files Optional for city, school & special district candidates, nominees for local offices in a run-off election, and nominees for congressional offices and for State Legislative offices who have accepted the Prop.
-34 campaign expenditure limits.
-Deadline August 9 at 5 pm Extended to 5 pm, August 14 if the incumbent does not file Document Internet Waiver This waiver must be filed to post contact information on our website.
-Government Code §6254.21 Who files Optional for all candidates Deadline May be filed at any time prior to Election Day.
+Elections Code §13307(3) Who files Optional for special district candidates.
+Deadline August 8 at 5 pm Extended to 5 pm, August 13 if the incumbent does not file

+Document Internet Waiver

+This waiver must be filed to post contact information on our website.

+Government Code §6254.21

+Who files Optional for all candidates

+Deadline May be filed at any time prior to Election Day.

 Document Candidate Intention Statement & Campaign Disclosure Forms Periodic statements disclosing contributions made to and expenditures made by the candidate or committee.
 Must be filed at least once and possibly several times during an election cycle if more than \$2,000 is being raised or spent including personal funds.
-Government Code §82013, 84101, 84200, 84200.5, 84200.8, 85200, 85201 Who files All candidates must file a Form 510 (Candidate Intention Statement) and a Form 470 (candidates with no recipient committee and who do not receive or spend \$2,000 or more during the calendar year.)
-Within ten (10) days of receiving \$2,000 in contributions, candidates are required to file the Form 410 (Statement of Organization) with the CA Secretary of State and later must file the Form 460 (Recipient Committee Campaign Statement) electronically with the County Elections office.
-Deadline See the filing schedule for November on page 105
+Government Code §82013, 84101, 84200, 84200.5, 84200.8, 85200, 85201 Who files All candidates must file a Form 510 - Candidate Intention Statement and a Form 470 (candidates with no recipient committee and who do not receive or spend \$2,000 or more during the calendar year.)
+Within ten (10) days of receiving \$2,000 in contributions, candidates are required to file the Form 470 - Amendment and file a Form 410 - Statement of Organization with the California Secretary of State and later must file the Form 460 (Recipient Committee Campaign Statement) electronically with the County Elections office.
+Deadline See the filing schedule for November on page 79